MadhuriGali/Todo-App/README.md

+# Todo App

-# This is simple todo application
+This is simple todo application